JYKlabs/Audio-Measurement-Tools/README.md

 ## Important Note
 Graphs can only be saved after generating them by clicking the Graph tab.
 Ensure you generate the graph first before attempting to save.
+This code has been verified to run on macOS Sequoia with Python 3.13.1.
+Compatibility with earlier versions or Windows systems is not guaranteed.

 ## Help Keep This Person Alive